T

 July

-• Ideal hiking weather
+• Ideal weather for all outdoor activities

 • Canada Day celebrations